Some of the links on this site are affiliate links. Read our full disclaimer here.

 In times of recession and crisis, farmland has proven itself to be a solid hedge asset.

 Would Farmland Be A Good Hedge Against Hyperinflation?

 Because farmland is both a real asset and a finite long-term investment, it could be a strong store of value during hyperinflation.

 In historical hyperinflation scenarios, the most painless solution has been the adoption of a new currency to override the old system.

 If hyperinflation were to happen to the US dollar, it would create massive implications for the global community.
 Many countries are reliant on trade with the US, as well as using the dollar as the world reserve currency.

 Historically, we have seen hyperinflation periods last around 1-2 years, often with a lasting crippling effect.

 Innovation is often the answer in those times, but farmland will always be needed for humanity to prosper, and as we've stated, you can't print more farmland.

-Regardless of the Current Economy, Preparation is Best
+Regardless of the Current Economy, Prudence is Best